SPDLDaemon/spdl-docs-master/docs/content/Tools/KiCad/_index.md

 KiCad does not present any board-size limitation and it can easily handle up to 32 copper layers, up to 14 technical layers and up to 4 auxiliary layers.
 KiCad can create all the files necessary for building printed boards, Gerber files for photo-plotters, drilling files, component location files and a lot more.
 KiCad also incorporates ngspice, an open-source circuit simulator.

-Being open source (GPL licensed), KiCad represents the ideal tool for projects oriented towards the creation of electronic hardware with an open-source flavour.
+Being open source (GPL licensed), KiCad represents the ideal tool for projects oriented towards the creation of electronic hardware with an open-source flavor.

 On the Internet, the homepage of KiCad is: http://www.kicad-pcb.org/